shopgate/connect-doc/markdown/introduction/getting-started/set-up-environment.md

  ## Prerequisites

- Before you start with Shopgate CONNECT, make sure you have **created a Developer Account**.
+ Before you start with Shopgate, make sure you have **created a Developer Account**.
 Then, install the following software on your machine: